slipstream/SlipStreamDocumentation/docs/developer_guide/dependencies.rst

 packages?" section on the `EPEL welcome page <http://fedoraproject.org/wiki/EPEL>`__.

-All of the build dependencies can be installed directly with ``yum``.
+All of the packaged dependencies can be installed directly with ``yum``.
 The following table lists the RPM packages that must be installed and describes how those packages are used within the build.

 The command::